Son of a Cleaning Lady

 I know this firsthand.
 Early in my career, I ignored the basics.
 Long stretches of sleepless nights, relentless travel, nonstop stress.
 My body finally broke.
 I ended up extremely sick, with weeks of hospital visits and doctor warnings I couldn’t brush off.
 It was the scariest stretch of my life, the realization that success meant nothing if I couldn’t get out of bed.
 Since then, I’ve invested thousands of hours into health and well-being.
 Nothing is more important, because without it, everything else fails.

 What’s the science tell us?
 Health is not optional; it’s foundational.
-Harvard’s research on human longevity consistently shows that physical health and mental sharpness are core predictors of performance and fulfillment.
+Harvard’s research (Harvard Study of Adult Development) on human longevity consistently shows that physical health and mental sharpness are core predictors of performance and fulfillment.
 Neuroscience reveals how tightly the brain and body are linked: exercise boosts cognitive performance, diet impacts mood regulation, and sleep literally rewires the brain each night.

-One Stanford study showed that sleeping fewer than six hours a night for two straight weeks leaves you functioning as poorly as someone legally intoxicated.
+One study (Neurocognitive Consequences of Sleep Deprivation, 2009) showed that sleeping fewer than six hours a night for two straight weeks leaves you functioning as poorly as someone legally intoxicated.
 Another body of research points out that consistent exercise increases levels of BDNF, a protein that supports learning and memory.
 Even hydration plays a role: mild dehydration can reduce concentration and increase fatigue.

 The science stacks up to one clear conclusion: you can’t grind your way around health.
 Yes, you might survive one all-nighter or a season of poor habits, but the cost will eventually come due.
 And when it does, it collects in lost energy, impaired judgment, or outright illness.